lu4242/performance-comparison-java-web-frameworks/perfbench-code/readme.txt

 Uses Tapestry 5 and is not fully complete, validation of forms using Hibernate validator is not yet done.
 Gave up because it was too hard.
 Maybe someone can help me complete it.

+7) myfaces-jpa

+JSF 2.0 application for myfaces (2.1.7).

+8) mojarra-jpa

+JSF 2.0 application for mojarra.
+(2.1.7)

+9) wicket15-jpa

+Wicket 1.5 version of the tests.

 ================================================================================
 Information on open source projects from which some of the code in this